 2011 was a tough year for fundraising due to the economy.
 We had 120 contestants in our annual surf classic and were able to donate $2000 to Bosom Buddies at the Women's Center of Jacksonville.
 Thank you to Chicago Pizza for the awesome after party!

 Start of a New Decade

 SOS was able to raise $4000 to donate to Bosom Buddies at the Women's Center of Jacksonville this year.
-One hundred and twenty five ladies of all ages competed in the event.
+One hundred and twenty five ladies of all ages competed in the event which was title sponsored by Sunkist!
 Thanks to Paco's Mexican Grille for hosting the after party!

 2009: Stayin' Alive